Today I share with you a traditional Spanish recipe that we love at home: Pisto Manchego.

 - 2 potatoes, peeled and diced

-- 1 Tablespoon sea salt (or salt to taste)
+- 1 Teaspoon sea salt (or salt to taste)

 - Have all the vegetables well washed and prepared as indicated in the ingredients description.